You must to Register, or Create Account

 VP, RIHCA

-For the past four years she has worked in the nation’s capital as Senior Director of Quality Improvement at AHCA.
+MARGUERITE M. McLaughlin has recently been named Vice President at the RI Healthcare Association.
+She has worked in the nation’s capital as Senior Director of Quality Improvement at AHCA.
 She pursues her passion for improving the lives of residents living in long term care centers by developing educational resources, tools and products for staff, and consulting with staff to improve quality within nursing centers.
 Ms. McLaughlin is an enthusiastic educator and trainer working both locally and nationally to support change in healthcare.
 Her 30+ years of experience – at Saint Elizabeth Home, the Alzheimer’s Association and the Healthcentric Advisors (the state’s Quality Improvement Organization) have provided her with unique insights and “boots on the ground” experience in helping organizations improve care and service to their residents.
 She has served as liaison to the Industry Partnership for Healthcare under the Governor’s Workforce Board-Rhode Island.
 In this role she provided solutions to bridge the skills gaps within the healthcare industry.
 She was Co-Chair of SAGE-RI for six years.
+She earned a Master’s degree in Holistic Counseling at Salve Regina and applies this knowledge to individualized care and organizational culture.

 Janet Snipes, NHA